ACCOLADES

 Altarena Playhouse (Alameda, California)

 “The roles of all these early [twentieth] century celebrities are played with careful attention to accuracy.
-Kim Schroeder Long does a particularly noteworthy job as Bette Davis —the highest paid and most significantly credited actress of that era” – Alice Grace Chalip, East Bay Times
+Kim Schroeder Long does a particularly noteworthy job as Bette Davis” – Alice Grace Chalip, East Bay Times

 “… a very talented cast, including… the always impressive Kim Schroeder Long (Bette Davis)” – Sally Hogarty, East Bay Times Curtain Calls